 You’ll begin treatment by undergoing a diagnostic fertility evaluation.
 This exam and testing helps us tailor treatment options precisely to your needs.
 They also provide important information about your overall health, which may be affecting your ability to conceive or carry a successful pregnancy.

-If you become pregnant, you'll undergo routine imaging through our Prenatal Diagnosis Center.
-Our center is one of the nation's largest and most experienced providers of prenatal testing, screening and diagnosis.
-This center offers high-quality, detailed imaging to monitor the health of you and your unborn baby.
+If you become pregnant, you’ll undergo routine imaging through our Prenatal Diagnosis Center.
+The Cedars-Sinai Prenatal Diagnosis Center is one of the nation's largest and most experienced providers of prenatal testing, screening and diagnosis.
+Our center offers high-quality, detailed imaging to monitor the health of you and your baby during pregnancy.